ibm-cloud-architecture/CSMO-ICP/grafana/README.md

 blank, the default is not populated.
 We have corrected this and a working NameSpace dashboard is available for import from this repo.
 Or you can fix it locally in ICP by changing the namesspace in the menu and refreshing your browser.
 The dashboards installed with ICP are read-only.
-You will need to save them to perform your own customiations.
+You will need to save them to perform your own customizations.

 Open an issue if you have any questions.